rydergibson/dr4g0n/README.md

 dr4g0n
 ======
 ## Description
 Unable to install Hydra and/or hate it?
-Boy, do we have the solution for you!
+I don't blame you.
+Hydra is 'ancient'.
 Simply install dr4g0n and all of your automated-brute-forcing problems will be solved!
 ## Pre-requisites
 - Python 2.7+
 - Pip